 1. Introduction: History in Three Perspectives

-Anyone who studies the history of the Church of Jesus Christ of Latter-day Saints quickly encounters three perspectives.
+Anyone who studies the history of the Church of Jesus Christ of Latter-day Saints quickly encounters a history with three perspectives.

 First, we have the perspective of Joseph Smith Jr. His published works and recorded sermons are both voluminous and fantastic.
-Those closest to him sometimes corroborate his story, sometimes not.
-Either way, a distinct picture emerges that one can take or leave.
-It all boils down to this question: Do you trust Joseph Smith?
+Those closest to him sometimes corroborate his story, sometimes they do not.
+Either way, Joseph Smith paints a distinct picture that modern people can take or leave depending on how much they trust him.

 Second, we have the perspective of verifiable history.
-This perspective consists of hard facts, verified (or falsified) claims, historical records, first-hand accounts, eye-witness testimonies, etc. Piecing together a clear historical picture is challenging, but not impossible.
-It’s worth noting, most Latter-day Saints harbor secret suspicions that this type of verifiable truth is not on their side
+This perspective consists of hard facts, verifiable claims, historical records, first-hand accounts, eye-witness testimonies, etc. Piecing together a clear historical picture is challenging, but not impossible.

 Third, we have the perspective of the LDS Church.
-This version is reinforced by sacred art, countless articles from LDS publications, and plain old folklore.
+This version is reinforced by sacred art, LDS publications, General Conference talks, and cherished folklore.
 This perspective often bears little resemblance to the previous two listed.

 Three Perspectives: An Example

-The controversy surrounding the Book of Abraham provides a vivid illustration of how these three perspectives view the same event differently.
-The Book of Abraham is part of the Pearl of Great Price, which is enshrined in the Mormon canon.
-In the early 1830s, Joseph Smith procured an ancient Egyptian funerary scroll, which he used to create the Book of Abraham.
-The scroll was lost, assumed a casualty of the Great Chicago Fire, but found again in 1967.
+The controversy surrounding the Book of Abraham provides a vivid illustration of how each of these three perspectives view the same event differently.
+The Book of Abraham is part of the Pearl of Great Price, a work enshrined in the LDS canon.
+In the early 1830s, Joseph Smith procured an ancient Egyptian funerary scroll.
+Using the scroll, he created the Book of Abraham.
+The scroll was lost and later assumed a casualty of the Great Chicago Fire, but still later found again in 1967.
 Each perspective accepts the facts above.
 From there, however, the perspectives quickly diverge.

 Perspective #1: Joseph Smith says that he translated the scroll.
 Indeed, the title plainly reads, “Translated from the Papyrus, by Joseph Smith.”

 Perspective #3: Even though the scroll was re-discovered in 1967 and Joseph’s “translation” exposed, the LDS Church didn’t offer an official explanation until 2014 in Translation and Historicity of the Book of Abraham.
-There, a team of anonymous LDS scholars conclude:
+In this response, a team of anonymous LDS scholars conclude:

 The veracity of the Book of Abraham cannot be settled by scholarly debate concerning the book’s translation and historicity.
 The book’s status as scripture lies in the eternal truths it teaches and the powerful spirit it conveys.